 Clive Kenny is a Manager in the Telecoms, Media and Digital practice at Frontier Economics.
 Mr Kenny has 15 years’ experience advising clients on a range of competition, regulatory and policy issues related to connectivity, digital and media markets.
 He has advised private and public sector clients on media and digital policy, mergers, spectrum in countries in Europe, the Middle East and Asia.

-Denis O’Brien is Chairman of Digicel Group and Digicel PNG, subsidiaries of Digicel Group.
-He has been Chairman of the board of directors since 2000.
+Denis O’Brien is chairman of Digicel Group, a Digital Operator headquartered in Jamaica.
+He has been chairman of Digicel’s board of directors since 2000.

-Mr O’Brien is also a director of a number of private companies, which hold some of his other business interests including Quinta do Lago SA, Topaz Energy Group Limited and Communicorp Group Limited.
-In addition, Mr O’Brien is the Chairman and Co-Founder of Frontline, the International Foundation for the Protection of Human Rights Defenders and a member of the board of Concern Worldwide.
+Mr O’Brien is also a director of a number of private companies, which hold some of his other business interests including Quinta do Lago SA, and Topaz Energy Group Limited.
+Mr O’Brien was the chairman of Communicorp Group Limited until 2021, when Bauer Media Group acquired the company.
+In addition, Mr O’Brien chaired the 2003 Special Olympics Summer Games’ organising committee and now serves as the chairman of Special Olympics Ireland’s Council of Patrons.

-Mr O’Brien holds a BA from University College Dublin and an MBA from Boston College, and he has an honorary Doctorate of Laws from University College Dublin.
+Mr O’Brien holds a BA from University College Dublin, an MBA from Boston College, and he has an honorary Doctorate of Laws from University College Dublin.

 Dr Dina Dellyana is a lecturer and business incubator director at the School of Business and Management, Institut Teknologi Bandung (SBM ITB) and head of entrepreneurship development division in LPIK ITB.
 Appointed as a program director at GCINC (Global Center of Excellence and International Cooperation of Creative Economy), she is actively involved in several start-up and creative industry development activities.
 Dr Dellyana is also a Mentor in Indigo Incubator Telkom and head of the start-up development division in MIKTI.